 Four jet engines were added to later B-36s to increase thrust.
 The combination of six prop engines and four jet engines was referred to as “six turning and four burning.”
 (Photo from Lockheed Martin Aeronautics Company.)

 Editorial is from the Star-Telegram.
 Major General Roger M. Ramey, 8th Air Force commanding officer, said that the crash was the first in two years (five thousand flight hours) of 8th Air Force B-36 flying and that “accidents will happen as long as we operate machinery, whether it be roller skates or aircraft.”

-Today only six of the 383 B-36s built by Convair survive.
+Today only four of the 383 B-36s built by Convair survive.
+None is airworthy.

 Two B-36s were named “City of Fort Worth,” the first (shown here) in 1948, the second in 1954.
 The second B-36, serial number 52-2827, was the last B-36 built.
 It also was the last B-36 to fly in 1959.

 The one that got away: After being on display at Amon Carter Field/Greater Southwest International Airport and then restored at Carswell, the second City of Fort Worth, is, like London Bridge, in Arizona.
 The plane is on display at the Pima Air and Space Museum in Tucson.
 (Photo from Wikipedia.)